Menu

 The ACC membership now consists of adult cardiologists, cardiovascular surgeons, pediatric cardiologists and scientists working in the cardiovascular field.
 There are approximately 34,000 members in the ACC, 65% of whom are practicing cardiologists.
 Fellows of the College can use the appellation FACC, which denotes both their election to that status within the college and recognition they have successfully completed the specialty training and examination in cardiovascular diseases by the American Board.

 In Oregon, an official chapter of the National ACC was formed in 1986 to give Oregon cardiologists local representation and voice, and to help local practicing cardiologists more readily access the programs and efforts of the National organization.
 Dr. John McAnulty was the founding and first president of the Oregon Chapter.
-Today, our Chapter is led by Dr. Mike Widmer, a cardiologist in Bend, Oregon.
+Today, our Chapter is led by Dr. Saurabh Gupta, a cardiologist in Bend, Oregon.

 The College continues to stress the importance of continuing education and to make that education available to practicing doctors.
 The college membership is active in recommending standards of care through guidelines for physicians, and has taken an active role in contributing to policy formation at both the national and local (state) levels of government.
 Issues of current emphasis in the policy arena are (1) access to specialty care for all Americans, (2) cessation of smoking through supportive legislation, and (3) continued funding of research.